 You may be very annoyed when you see the screen of your Lenovo laptop flicker or blink very often.
 In fact, many Lenovo laptop users have encountered this issue.

 This issue can result from many reasons.
-Your laptop screen may flicker because you are using wrong or out of date drivers or BIOS.
-You may also get this issue when there is hardware problems in your laptop.
+Your laptop screen may flicker because you are using wrong or out-of-date drivers or BIOS.
+You may also get this issue when there are hardware problems on your laptop.

 To fix your screen, you can try the methods below.
 These are the methods that have helped many Lenovo laptop users.
 You don’t have to try them all, just work your way down the list until you find the one that works for you.